Controversies surrounding Yasukuni Shrine: Yasukuni documentary controversy

+Attacks

-Cyber Attacks
+Cyber attacks

 Beginning with Prime Minister Junichiro Koizumi's annual visits to the shrine, the shrine experienced regular cyber attacks in the early 2000s.
 These attacks have been found to originate from Chinese servers in China and involve Chinese-language spam with viruses.
 These attacks serve two functions.
 They spam the Yasukuni shrine webpage to overwhelm them and basically prevent them from being accessible.
 Some of these attacks reached as high as 15,000 pings per second.
 Cyber attacks against the shrine have also included sending mass emails that appear to have originated from the shrine with viruses to third parties.

 December 2011 arson attack

-On December 26, 2011, a man attempted to burn down a 13 meter high gate column at Yasukuni.
+On December 26, 2011, a man attempted to burn down a 13-meter high gate column at Yasukuni.
 The incident was captured on video and the fire quickly put out by security staff.
 Japanese police gained an arrest warrant for a 37-year-old Chinese man, who had been arrested earlier the same month for throwing Molotov cocktails at the Japanese embassy in Seoul.
 The man, Liu Qiang, served a 10-month sentence in South Korea for the embassy attack.
 Japan formally asked South Korea to extradite him, and China informally requested repatriation of their citizen.
 Liu stated that he was motivated by "antihumanitarian acts by militaristic Japan," and said that his (South Korean) maternal grandmother had been a sex slave for Japanese soldiers during the war and his great-grandfather had been tortured to death for protesting.
 On January 3, 2013, the Seoul High Court declined Japan's extradition request, and on the following day Liu returned to China.